Syphilis is an infection caused by a bacteria that if undetected or untreated, can lead to serious chronic health issues.

 How do I know it’s gone?

-- You will have to have follow up testing to make sure the treatment worked.
+- You will need to have follow up testing to make sure the treatment worked